Updated 29 December 2021

 SmartMotion e20 Folding Electric Bikes

 More recently we purchased two New Zealand designed SmartMotion E20 folding Electric Bikes to allow us to undertake a wider range of rides in our hilly home town of Wellington, New Zealand.
 The electric bikes have the added benefit of making our rides more sociable as we now ride at similar speeds.
+Both bikes have performed well for more than 6 years use and 10,000 km covering much of New Zealand.
 We still ride the Giant Expressways on easier routes.

 Wellington from Mount Victoria